cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 - Checking volume hostpath is found or not.
 - Checks if no local volume is configured.
-- Check if the CNF is usin elastic persistent volumes
+- Check if the CNF is using elastic persistent volumes
 - Checks for k8s database persistence.

 ## Reliability, Resilience & Availability Tests